 No. My Place Louisiana is for anyone transitioning from a qualified Medicaid funded institution, such as a nursing facility, to the community with Medicaid home and community supports and services such as, waiver services.
 CMS & LDH are very interested in capturing quality of life data and giving Medicaid recipients a voice in how they receive services.

 No, there is no cost or obligation to participate.

 My Place Louisiana has Transition Coordinators in all nine public health regions of the state.
 These coordinators deliver waiver offers to eligible participants and maintain contact with them throughout the duration of their transition.
-Transition coordinators also act as technical support for support coordinators and providers, who may experience barriers to transition or other difficulties in the field.
-Additionally, My Place Louisiana has a staff person who conducts and submits all Quality of Life surveys.
+Transition Coordinators also act as technical support for support coordinators and providers, who may experience barriers to transition or other difficulties in the field.
 My Place staff at the OAAS state office supervise the transition coordinators, manages participant data, and compiles & submits reports to CMS as required by the demonstration.

 Call the statewide toll-free number 1-888-342-6207

 This toll-free number is staffed by Medicaid and is open from 7:30 a.m. - 5 p.m.
 (Monday— Friday).
 You call will be transferred to the appropriate staff.
 After regular business hours and on the weekend you may leave a voice message for My Place Louisiana staff, who will return your call as soon as possible.